-7 Causes of Damaged Skin - Your Checklist for Healthier, Happier Skin
+7 Causes of Damaged skin - Your Skin repair Guide for Faster Healing

 Here are the top 7 causes of damaged skin you should fix for a more beautiful complexion

 Table of contents:

 3. Damaged skin and diet.

 5. Household products.

 6. Hormones and skin damage.

 7. Overall wellness.